Kenneth, born and raised in the South, resides in Hamilton, Alabama. He enjoys sharing his unique perspectives on life through his writing.

 The Importance of Freedom

-Freedom, as protected by The Constitution, is more than just a brown, aging parchment protected by federal law beneath a bulletproof sheet of glass.
-Freedom is an attitude, a feeling in the hearts in our citizens.
-We enjoy being able to set out on our own direction in their lives.
+Freedom, as protected by the U.S. Constitution, is more than just a brown, aging parchment protected by federal law beneath a bulletproof sheet of glass.
+Freedom is an attitude, a feeling in the hearts of our citizens.
+We enjoy being able to set out on our own direction in our lives.
 We love being part of a country where opinions and ideas are freely expressed.

-When international conflict arises and all avenues of civil discussion and negotiation have failed, then the civil-thinking turns to survival-thinking, and steps must be taken to insure that freedom and democracy can flourish in our country instead of giving away our civil rights.
+When international conflict arises and all avenues of civil discussion and negotiation have failed, then the civil-thinking turns to survival-thinking, and steps must be taken to ensure that freedom and democracy can flourish in our country instead of giving up our civil rights.